Explore & Apply

 Allowances are paid twice a year.
 You will be required to provide proof of registration at the start of the year, and a progress report from your university two weeks after the start of the second semester.
 Your tuition and registration fees are paid directly to the tertiary institution, while all other allowances are paid to you.
 Any amount due to or owed by you prior to becoming a Mandela Rhodes Scholar, is your sole responsibility, and the MRF will not become involved in any way.

-I do not have the means to acquire a passport, can you assist me?↓
+Your application form states that I have to submit a copy of my passport.
+I do not have the means to acquire a passport, can you assist me?

 If you are shortlisted for an interview and need to fly to South Africa, The Mandela Rhodes Foundation does not cover the cost of any travel documents such as passports.

-The deadline is the 16th of April, by which time all application documentation needs to have been uploaded.
+The deadline is 20 April, by which time all application documentation needs to have been uploaded.
 Your recommenders (referees) must have uploaded their references by then in order for your application to be complete.

 You must state what degree you are planning to study.
 You do not have to have applied or been accepted, but we highly recommend that you apply as soon as possible.
 If you do not get accepted into a South African institution, you will not be able to accept the scholarship if awarded.
 Apply early and have multiple options in case you do not get accepted to your first choice.